Baileymnm1999/Baej/Design/BAEJ.md

 |<sup>15</sup> OPCODE <sup>12</sup>|<sup>11</sup>    RS    <sup>6</sup>|<sup>5</sup>    RD    <sup>0</sup>|	(1<sup>st</sup> word)

 > G type instructions use the same format as I type as described above.
-They do not, however, have an immediate and only have one word in their machine code format.
+They do not, however, have an immediate, and only have one word in their machine code format.

 ## Instructions